Prag8855/aab/content/docs/ertragsvorschau.md

 You need this form when you [apply for a freelance visa](/guides/how-to-get-a-german-freelance-visa) in Berlin.
 It's called the revenue forecast (*Ertragsvorschau*).

 This is the official template from [Berlin.de](https://service.berlin.de/dienstleistung/305249/).
 You can use your own template, but some *[[Ausländerbehörde]]* employees prefer the official template.
-You can find the template I used here: [English](/documents/Profit-and-loss-statement-English.pdf) / [German](/documents/Ertragsvorschau-German.pdf).

 **[How to apply for a freelance visa ➞](/guides/how-to-get-a-german-freelance-visa)**

 ## How to fill the revenue forecast

 You must describe your *estimated* income and expenses.
 It must be believable, but not perfectly accurate.
 Be ambitious!
-It's better to estimate too high than too low.[^1]
+It's better to estimate too high than too low.[^1] If you convince the *[[Ausländerbehörde]]* that you will make a lot of money, you can get a longer freelance visa.

 Include health insurance, [income tax](/glossary/Einkommensteuer) and [VAT](/glossary/Umsatzsteuer).
 Do not include your own rent and expenses.